epfl-si/infoscience-patents/README.md

 - import the MarcXML file freshly downloaded with the last command and compare it the provided Espacenet patents from a specific year
     - `pipenv run python fetch_new.py --infoscience_patents_export path_to_the_saved_export.xml --starting-year 2015`

-- download the produced files found in ./output into the Infoscience bibedit.
+- download the produced file in ./output into Infoscience, using this process :
+    - go in infoscience.epfl.ch
+    - log in with admin rights
+    - click in the menu : Administration->Batch Uploader
+    - Select this option in the inteface :
+        - the xml file generated in ./output
+        - "File type" : XML
+        - "Upload mode" : --insert